I LOVE crafting. There’s a good reason why we have an entire dedicated, successful category for crafting & DIY.

-Liz from Craftingeek does have an English version to her channel, but it hasn’t been updated in a year. 🙁
+Liz from Craftingeek does have an English version of her channel, but it hasn’t been updated in a year. 🙁

-Her specialty are gift-type crafts like cards that fold out from all angles or creative ways to create photo albums.
+Her specialty is gift-type crafts like cards that fold out from all angles or creative ways to create photo albums.

 You can find her YouTube channels here:

 She also creates really artsy recipes, like this galaxy ice cream sandwich below.
 Yummy and beautiful!